jcaryring/git-tips-and-tricks/README.md

 3. Person B fetches `git fetch`
 4. Person B rebases their local APP-XXXX on the remote APP-XXXX branch `git rebase origin/APP-XXXX`
 5. Person B fixes and conflicts and is ready to continue work

+## How to rebase your feature branch
+1. `git fetch` - this downloads all remote changes but does not do a merge/etc like `git pull`
+2. `git checkout APP-XXX` - checkout feature branch
+3. `git rebase origin/develop` - perform the rebase
+4. At this point, you might have merge conflicts.
+Git will tell you this.
+** If you have conflicts, fix them with `git mergetool` ** `git rebase --continue` Once you've addressed merge conflicts, continue the rebase.
+You may have to fix more conflicts along the way
+** **NOTE** `git status` will tell you if the rebase is still in progress.
+If you are using zsh, you will see the branch name becomes a hash during the rebase.
+This will change back to the branch name when the rebase is complete
+5. `git push origin HEAD -f` Force push to remote (or if you haven't pushed yet, `git push origin HEAD -u`)